box/developer.box.com/content/guides/cli/scripts/report-inactive-users.md

     git clone https://github.com/box/boxcli.git
    ```

-Set the number of days you want the script to scan for events.
+Set the number of days you want the script to scan for user events.

    ```bash
     $daysInactive = "10"